Glaucoma

 What are the three main types of glaucoma?

-The Three main types of glaucoma are:
+The three main types of glaucoma are:

 Primary open-angle glaucoma (POAG): This is the most common type of glaucoma, accounting for about 70% of all cases.
 In POAG, the drainage canals in the eye become clogged over time, leading to increased pressure in the eye that can damage the optic nerve.